 - blood clots in the lungs

 - severe swelling

 - muscle tissue breakdown

 - high fever

 If you believe a loved one may have catatonia, you may want to get medical support for them.

 While catatonia can become serious, even life threatening, the right treatment can lead to rapid improvement.

 Getting support from a trained and experienced psychiatrist or doctor can help prevent misdiagnosis.
-They can quickly identify symptoms and prescribe the most helpful treatments.
+They can quickly identify symptoms of catatonia and prescribe the most helpful treatments.

 Also, you may want to keep in mind that symptoms may come back over time.
 As a result, it’s a good idea to continue working with a health professional so they can monitor symptoms and treat any underlying conditions that might play a part.